 In October 2017, Vice President Maros Šefčovič launched the European Battery Alliance together with EU countries and industry.

 The alliance’s main aim is to build up battery technology and production capacity in the EU, which is crucial for low-emission mobility, energy storage, and Europe’s economic strategy.
 When launching the alliance, Europe had almost no battery cell manufacturing at scale.
 We only accounted for around 3% of the world market and faced a future with a mostly foreign-supplier-dependent EU.
 We expect that production in the EU will match demand by 2025.
 The alliance has attracted the industrial participation of some 440 actors and around €100 billion in investment commitments according to InnoEnergy.

 In line with the European Green Deal, the Circular Economy Action Plan and the Industrial Strategy, we are working on a competitive, circular, sustainable and safe value chain for all batteries placed on the EU market.
 The European Battery Alliance integrates with the Commission’s interests.

 The growing use of batteries will play an essential role in ensuring the transition towards a climate neutral economy.

-Since the launch of the European Battery Alliance, there have already been tangible developments with the announcements of industrial consortia or partnerships.
-The tab below contains a chronological account of all events, meetings, speeches and press releases related to the European Battery Alliance.
-It is regularly updated to reflect the latest developments.
+See the tab below for a chronological account of events, meetings, speeches and press releases related to the European Battery Alliance.

 The plan was developed in close consultation with stakeholders including industry and EU countries and building on the industry-led approach.
 It combines targeted measures at EU level including in raw materials, research and innovation, financing/investment, standardisation/regulatory, trade and skills development.
 These measures aim to make Europe a global leader in sustainable battery production and use, in the context of the circular economy.